VanOns/laravel-environment-importer/UPGRADING.md

 * The `db_timeout` configuration option was added (default: `60`, same as the default shell command timeout).
   Set the option to `null` to disable the timeout.

+* The `db_ssh_tunnel_timeout` configuration was added (default: `30` seconds).
+This sets the timeout for establishing an SSH tunnel to the remote database server.
+Set the option to `null` to disable the timeout.

 ## v0.6.0

 * The configuration for the `AnonymizeUsers` processor was changed.
 Make sure to update your config file accordingly, so